traien/n8n-nodes-espocrm/README.md

 [![servbay](https://github.com/user-attachments/assets/d53de5a3-f560-4e96-be9d-fd4b6f5ac6a5)](https://www.servbay.com)

-This is a community node for [n8n](https://n8n.io/) that enables seamless integration with [EspoCRM](https://www.espocrm.com/), a powerful open-source CRM platform.
-With this node, you can automate your CRM operations and integrate EspoCRM with other services in your n8n workflows.
+This is a community node for [n8n](https://n8n.io/) that enables seamless integration with [EspoCrm](https://www.espocrm.com/), a powerful open-source CRM platform.
+With this node, you can automate your CRM operations and integrate EspoCrm with other services in your n8n workflows.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.

 ## Features

-The EspoCRM node provides comprehensive access to EspoCRM's API functionality:
+The EspoCrm node provides comprehensive access to EspoCrm's API functionality:

 - **Entity Operations**
   - Create new records (Leads, Contacts, Accounts, etc.)